SOMPO is the leading domestic insurer on climate but it needs to speed up!

 What needs to be done?

-The three major Japanese insurers have also been involved with underwriting projects that pose potential human rights violations to local communities in countries including Brazil, Vietnam and Indonesia, as well as leaving room to underwrite the highly controversial project; the East African Crude Oil Pipeline (EACOP).
+The three major Japanese insurers have been involved with underwriting projects that pose potential human rights violations to local communities in countries including Brazil, Vietnam and Indonesia, as well as leaving room to underwrite the highly controversial project; the East African Crude Oil Pipeline (EACOP).

 Join our movement to help make Japanese insurers better!